A Journey Across the West of the Iberian Peninsula

 Overnight: Mérida

 Breakfast at hotel.
-After check-out we’ll be transferred by private bus to Mérida.
-On route, we will make a stop and visit the town of Trujillo.
-Trujillo is a city full of well-preserved medieval mansions and palaces as a consequence of the fortune obtained after the Spanish expansion in America.
+After check-out, we’ll be transferred by private bus to Mérida.
+On route, we will stop to visit the town of Trujillo.
+Trujillo is a city full of well-preserved medieval mansions and palaces, as a consequence of the fortune obtained after the Spanish expansion in America.
 The Spanish conquistador Francisco de Pizarro was born in this city.
 Upon arrival, we will meet a local expert who will introduce us to the history of the city and lead us throughout the Pizarro Museum and the Castle of Trujillo.
-Then, at a restaurant we will enjoy a delicious set menu.
-After lunch we will continue to Mérida and we expect to arrive late in the afternoon.
+Then, at a restaurant, we will enjoy a delicious set menu.
+After lunch, we will continue to Mérida, expecting to arrive late in the afternoon.

-After checking in at the hotel and settling into your room we will have an orientation walk around the hotel.
+After checking in at the hotel and settling into our rooms, we will have an orientation walk around the hotel.

 Day 5